-achieve.346 Yet this raises understandable concerns, which I dub "dissenter's rights."347 For any corporate governing action, there will be some in the shareholder base, in the workforce, or in broader society who will disagree with such an action and feel uncomfortable with the corporation's using its levers to achieve the underlying socio-political goal.
+Of course, it is inevitable that some in society will fret about a corporate governing initiative, 391 no matter how popular among citizens-after all, unanimity is impossible to achieve.
+392 Yet this raises understandable concerns, which I dub "dissenter's rights."
+393 For any corporate governing action, there will be some in the shareholder base, in the workforce, or in broader society who will disagree with such an action or message and feel uncomfortable with the corporation's using its levers to achieve the underlying socio-political goal.
 To exemplify, I use the following roadmap to track the impact of corporate governing on various constituencies:

 i) Investors.
-The analysis in the previous subsections has mainly focused on shareholders (particularly those who prioritize wealth maximization)348 and indicated that, though no firm answer can be offered in the abstract, there are circumstances in which shareholders can be well served by corporate governing.349 Still, even with an action that results in some verifiable financial gain, it is quite possible that some in the shareholder base might still object based on political or religious beliefs.
-Corporate scholarship has elucidated that in many cases beneficial owners (like investors in a 401(k) plan) cannot really use the Wall Street rule and sell the stock to invest into an issuer more aligned with their credo.350 This is essentially a corporate governance problem for which some in the literature have proposed solutions.351 ii) Employees and Stakeholder Communities.
-Similarly, while the preceding subsections describe how corporate governing can positively impact employees and similar stakeholder communities (such as business partners or gig workers), 352 a similar dissenter issue arises: the typical example is that of a conservative who works at a corporation whose CEO publicly embraces one or more liberal causes (but of course examples can go in the opposite direction).
-The concern is that contrarian employees would feel less free when they perceive they are expected to conform to the view of the employer.
-353 For employees, who are typically dependent on the corporation for their livelihood and may lack viable exit strategies, this is considered a far bigger risk than for dissenting shareholders.
-354
+The analysis in the previous subsections has mainly focused on shareholders (particularly those who prioritize wealth maximization)394 and indicated that, though no firm answer can be offered in the abstract, there are circumstances in which shareholders can be well-served by corporate governing.395 Still, even with an action that results in some verifiable financial gain, it is quite possible that some in the shareholder base might still object based on political or religious beliefs.
+Corporate scholarship has elucidated that in many cases beneficial owners (like investors in a 401(k) plan) cannot really use the Wall Street rule and sell the stock to invest into an issuer more aligned with their beliefs.396 This is eminently a corporate governance problem for which some in the literature have proposed solutions.397 ii) Employees and Stakeholder Communities.
+Similarly, while the preceding subsections describe how corporate governing can positively impact employees and similar stakeholder communities (such as business partners or gig workers),398 a similar dissenter issue arises: the typical example is that of a conservative who works at a corporation whose CEO publicly embraces one or more liberal causes (but of course examples can go in the opposite direction).
+The concern is that contrarian employees would feel less free when they perceive they are expected to conform to the